 Aside from a lot of the “tricks” I just mentioned, providers also offer a lot of genuinely interesting things.
 They may cost you extra but there’s value in some of them.
 For example, often the dedicated “WordPress plans” are actually something much more than a bit of shared hosting.

 Looks expensive?
 It is!
 Although it appears to be much pricier than a “$.99” cheap WordPress hosting plan, it’s actually nothing but a VPS with WordPress installed on it.

 Another interesting thing is callbacks.
-While not directly connected to WordPress hosting, this feature has a lot of people seeing it as a way to trick money away from the people.
+While not directly connected to WordPress hosting, this feature tends to have an image of a trick to trick money away from the people.